nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Listing all persons : `list`

 Shows a list of persons in the address book, automatically sorted by their priority from HIGH to LOW.
-- `list`: Shows a list of people who are not archived
+- `list`: Shows a list of people who are current contacts (i.e. not archived)
 - `list archive/`: Shows a list of people who are archived
 - `list all/`: Shows a list of all people